 The aromas and flavors of Christmas

-We believe this season is about embracing these memories, smiling, and enjoying our beloved ones.
-That is why Isaac Esparza, Executive Chef at Casa Velas, shares this recipe with you today and tells you why it is so special.
+This season is about embracing these memories, smiling, and enjoying our beloved ones.
+That is why Casa Velas shares this recipe with you today:

 Post-Christmas ‘romeritos’ tacos